chillibasket/processing-grapher/README.md

 	1. To plot different signals on separate graphs, click on the number of graphs (1 to 4) in the "Split" section of the right-hand sidebar.
 	1. You can then press the up or down buttons on each signal in the sidebar to move it to a different graph.
 	1. To change options (such as graph type, x-axis and y-axis scaling) for a specific graph, click on the graph you want to edit.
 The options for that graph are then shown in the sidebar.

+I will publish a full set of instructions and documentation on my website soon...
 </br>
 </br>